 If you need to dispose of waste, either from your home or business, remember to ask the provider of the service lots of questions about where your waste will be taken and what records you will receive to show it was managed legally.

-How can you report illegal waste management ?
+Reporting illegal waste management

 - visually try to work out what sort of waste it is and how much of it there is

 - make a note of the dates and times you saw any waste being tipped and its exact location

 - make a note of how many people were involved, if you saw them tipping waste or working on the site

 - make a note of the details of any vehicles you saw – make, model, colour, registration number and any livery